cginfinity/ignite-docs-v2/docs/getting-started/try-ignite/introduction.md

 Go to our [runtime page](https://github.com/Cybergroup-Research/ignite-runtime-image) and click the button that has the name of your cloud provider.

-If you dont see a link for your cloud provider, you can follow the intructions on the Readme file to deploy an app (Updated regularly).
+If you don't see a link for your cloud provider, you can follow the instructions on the Readme file to deploy an app (Updated regularly).

 ## Support